kenneth-fossen/marp-bouvet-theme/README.md

 ## Bugs

-- Small background line at the front page
+- Small "white" background line on the front page
 - Missing logo on Second slide and out

 ## How to use